tushar-sharma/tushar-sharma.github.io/_posts/2015-12-26-arch-linux.md

 {:toc}

-# Step 1 : Find a base
+# Step 1 : Find the base

-In Lego, we begin by find a base.
-This is a piece on which all other pieces could be clubbed together.
-For Arch Linux, we have three options for our base

-1. Completely wipe off clean install
+Through out this guide, I'll keep our LEGO analogy.
+At the end we'll have a working house i.e. Arch Linux.
+But before we begin installing Arch, we need to decide our base.

+Loosely speaking, Base is a box on which the Arch Linux will be installed.
+There are multiple candidates for the base

+1. Whole system
 2. Dual Boot
 3. **Hypervisor**

-<p><b>First Method</b> : Choose this option if you prefer to run only Arch Linux.
-Though GNU / Linux OS are becoming more usable day by day, yet many hardware vendors still shy away from publishing their drivers in the open source community.
-So some of your fancy NVIDIA graphic card, etc may not properly work here<sup><a href='#fn:2' rel='footnote'>2</a></sup>.
-However things may change in the future<sup><a href='#fn:3' rel='footnote'>3</a></sup>.</p>

-<p><b>Second Method</b> : Most of the people opt for this option.
-This lets you to conveniently use your legacy system along side Arch Linux.
-You could easily switch back and forth any OS as you like.
-However this requires partitioning the file system and tinkering with the boot loader.</p>

-<p><b>Third Method</b> : This is great bet for those who prefers quick solution to run multiple OS without the hassle of memory partition.</p>
+<p><b>Whole System</b> : Choose this if you want to remain faithful to only Arch Linux.
+This would wipe off any other operating system you have on your computer.
+Though Arch is great, however some your fancy hardware may not find their drivers.
+If you like games, probably you also occassionally need to talk to Windows. </p>

+<p><b>Dual Boot</b> : Choose this if you want the best of both worlds.
+You can install Arch Linux along side your legacy operating system.
+However this requires little effort in trying to keep both operating system together.
+You need to manually partition physical file system and edit the boot loader.</p>
+**Hypervisor** : Choose this if you dont want to physically partition your memory.
+It lets you create an abstraction layer where you could virtually run mutliple operating systems.
+Also if you're beginning to learn Arch Linux, I would recommend you to proceed with this method.

 **NOTE** : I'll be using Virtual Box, a hypervisor for x86 computers, for this guide to install Arch Linux.

-## What is an hypervisor?
+However most of the instructions below could be applied to any of the above three methods with slight variations.

+## Little bit of theory

 Each operating system has its own complexity (architecture, HAL and device drivers, etc).
 In 1960's it was difficult to migrate operating system to new hardware.
 This was a problematic due to frequent hardware failures & cost of each hardware.
 Thus it was required to run multiple OS instances on a single hardware.
 This was achieved by decoupling OS from the hardware.